 When you use our Registered Agent service, we'll fill out and file all the forms for you, then send them to the New Jersey Department of Treasury on your behalf.
 We’ll notify you once we officially become your Registered Agent.

 New Jersey Registered Agent Search

-Acting as Your Own Registered Agent for Your NJ LLC
+Acting as Your Own Registered Agent

-- If you change your New Jersey business address or move out of state, you would need to file additional documentation with the NJ Division of Revenue and Enterprise Services for the new address if you act as your own Registered Agent.
-This would not be the case if you use a Registered Agent service, making a move or address change much simpler.
+- If you change your business address or move out of state, you need to file additional documentation with the state for the new address.
+This won't be necessary if you use a Registered Agent service, making a move or address change much simpler.